zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/_index.md

 ### Getting Started

-To start using the GenAI capabilities of Mendix, complete the following tasks:
+To get familiarized with the GenAI capabilities of Mendix, consider the following steps:

 1. Familiarize yourself with [concepts](/appstore/modules/genai/get-started/) such as prompt engineering, Retrieval Augmented Generation (RAG), and function calling (ReAct).
-2. Check out our [How to Build Smarter Apps Using GenAI](/appstore/modules/genai/using-genai/) guide to start building your first GenAI-powered application.
+2. Check out our [How to Build Smarter Apps Using GenAI](/appstore/modules/genai/using-genai/) guide to start building your first GenAI-powered application and access further supportive resources.
 3. Select the right architecture to support your use case.
 For a full list of possibilities, see [Architecture and Components](#architecture).
 4. Obtain the required credentials for your selected architecture.